 Choose pages by clicking "Watch Page" or search for pages in the search box.

 Then you can benchmark your page performance against competitors.

 For example, I can quickly see that our competitor Hootsuite is getting about 70% more engagements than us.

 But I can also see that they have 120% more fans.

 "Pages to Watch" is also great for getting posting ideas.

-For example, if you see a page has exploded and gained lots of new Likes, you can visit that page to see what they're doing right.
+For example, if you see a page that has EXPLODED and gained lots of new likes, you can visit that page to see what they're doing right.

-Perhaps a post had huge success and you can copy what they are doing on your page to gain more Likes.
+Perhaps a post had tremendous success, and you can copy what they’re doing on your page to gain more likes and engagement.